paulbible/luminus-notes/README.md

 # luminus-notes
-Some note I took on the luminus framework
+Some notes I took on the luminus framework